Algirdas Gurevičius: Biography

 Algirdas organizes the cycling tours, with each tour focusing on the exploration of nature, mountains and wilderness over a period of about a month.
 The tours are run on a not-for-profit basis, with participants using their own equipment and covering their own expenses, such as food and plane tickets.
 The participants also share day-to-day duties during the trip including taking care of food, medicine, financial planning and basic repairs of bicycles.
 Algirdas' expedition team usually consists of a small group (2-6) of Lithuanians (veteran members and first-timers alike) but he also has experience of teaming up with foreign (British, German, Indian) travellers.
-His group travelling to Namibia included another well-known Lithuanian traveller Aurimas Valujavičius, who embarked on a solo rowing boat trip across the Atlantic in December 2022.
+His group travelling to Namibia included another Lithuanian traveller Aurimas Valujavičius, who later became famous after crossing the Atlantic on a solo rowing boat trip in 2023.

 As a professional camera operator and film editor Algirdas directs and produces his documentary films himself (in the latter trips he began using a drone for filming as well).
 Before each trip Algirdas launches a public website featuring a GPS tracker as well as text and picture sharing capabilities which enables the public to track the expedition’s progress.
 In 2011 Algirdas Gurevičius co-founded "Špikis", a Lithuanian non-profit public organisation that seeks to promote travelling by bicycle.

 In February 2019, at the premiere of his latest film "Cycling around Tajikistan" Algirdas announced that he was ceasing his activities relating to organizing cycling tours and filming documentaries about them, in order to focus on his other ideas and projects.
 However he expressed hopes of returning in the future with at least one more movie, with one of his long-held wishes being to cycle around Kamchatka (Russia) to see its volcanoes (after the 2022 Russian invasion of Ukraine he decided not to pursue this idea anymore).